fchensan/application-study-tool/pages/components/grafana/dashboard.md

 ---
 # Dashboard Examples

-Application Study Tool includes a variety of starter dashboards to help monitor your BigIP devices.
+Application Study Tool includes a variety of starter dashboards to help monitor your BIG-IP devices.
 These dashboards are built in Grafana and can be customized to suit your unique organizational needs.

 1. TOC